southsidedean/using-kubectl-generate-yaml-manifests/README.md

   loadBalancer: {}
 ```

-So, in one command, we created the Service manifest, added the Selector (as shown below) and wrote this manifest to a file.
+So, in *one* command, we created the Service manifest (`kubectl create service clusterip my-nginx-service --tcp=8888:80 --namespace my-nginx-namespace --dry-run=client --output=yaml`), added the Selector (`kubectl set selector --local -f - 'app=my-nginx-deployment' --output=yaml`), as shown below, and wrote this manifest to a file (`my-nginx-service.yaml`).

 **Selector:**
 ```yaml